 Average Net Price

 Based in Tempe, Arizona, the University of Advancing Technology was founded fairly recently in 1983.
 Technology features largely in the foundation requirements of all programs taught.
-The average class size is around 15 students, with a 14:1 student to faculty ratio, meaning students get a great deal of personal support.
+The average class size is around 15 students, with a 14:1 student-to-faculty ratio, meaning students get a great deal of personal support.

 This animation degree program focuses on the creation of 2D and 3D art for video games.
-You’ll utilize modern games software to create character models, textures, collision objects, and everything else needed to bring these two and three-dimensional platforms to life.
+You’ll utilize modern game software to create character models, textures, collision objects, and everything else needed to bring these two and three-dimensional platforms to life.
 You’ll develop a strong understanding of areas including lighting, anatomy, perspective, and texturing.

 Comprising 120 credits in total, the program includes 36 credits of your chosen major and requires a 2.0 cumulative GPA to successfully graduate.
 By the end of the program, you’ll be able to create 2D and 3D art assets and animation assets, plan your own production pipeline, and demonstrate aesthetic skills based on existing theories and practices.
 For the most accurate estimate of your cost of attendance, you can check out the university’s net price calculator on this page.
 Undergraduates typically pay tuition of around $17,322 annually, including fees.
 You’ll also find a lot more information on tuition and financial assistance on this page of their website.